elastic/elasticsearch/README.md

 The `light` version contains just the plugin jar, without any Hadoop dependencies.

 ### What version to use?
 It depends on whether you have Hadoop installed on your nodes or not.
-If you do, then we recommend exposing Hadoop to the Elasticsearch classpath (typically through an environment variable - see the Elasticsearch [reference](http://www.elasticsearch.org/guide/en/elasticsearch/reference/1.x/setup-configuration.html0) for more info) and using the `light` version.
+If you do, then we recommend exposing Hadoop to the Elasticsearch classpath (typically through an environment variable such as +ES_CLASSPATH+ - see the Elasticsearch [reference](http://www.elasticsearch.org/guide/en/elasticsearch/reference/1.x/setup-configuration.html) for more info) and using the `light` version.
 This guarantees the existing libraries and configuration are being picked up by the plugin.
 If you do not have Hadoop installed, then select either the default version (for Hadoop stable/1.x) or, if you are using Hadoop 2, the `hadoop2` version.

 ## Installation